 - Continued their education through professional licensure, certification, or the pursuit of a graduate degree or further training in their area of specialty.

-- Maintain the integrity of the profession and contribute to its development by passing on knowledge and skills.
+- Maintained integrity of the profession and contributed to its development by passing on knowledge and skills.